Setting Up An SPV Limited Company To Buy Property

 Due to changes to the way that landlords are taxed on their buy-to-let properties many landlords have decided to purchase property in the name of a limited company.

 The limited company can be an existing trading company, or more commonly, a special purpose vehicle for holding and letting out property, otherwise known as an SPV Limited company.

-Why do buy to let lenders only lend to SPV Limited companies?
+Most buy-to-let lenders will only lend to an SPV Limited company.

 - 68100 – BUYING AND SELLING OF OWN REAL ESTATE